Scan of a Club Flamingo program provided by JD Doyle at Queer Music Heritage.

 The Rarest of Birds

-It opened in 1941 in a converted commercial building at 1027 N. La Brea Ave.
-(It was located roughly where the main entrance to the Best Buy is now.)
-Other than that, information about its origins is lost.
+It opened in 1941 in a converted commercial building at 1027 N. La Brea Ave. in a dingy, light-industrial area about two miles southeast of the bright lights of the Sunset Strip.
+(On today’s map, there’s a Best Buy there now.)

 Newspaper ad for Club Flamingo